leinadest/topic-sentiment-analyzer-client/README.md

 - Docker
 - Nginx

-The backend server's source code can be found in the [topic-sentiment-analyzer-server](https://github.com/leinadest/topic-sentiment-analyzer-server) repository.
+The FastAPI server's source code can be found in the [topic-sentiment-analyzer-server](https://github.com/leinadest/topic-sentiment-analyzer-server) repository.

 ## Data Flow